-- Operating and maintenance costs were \$55.8 million for the current year compared to \$47.3 million in the prior year.
-These costs consist of fees paid to suppliers including local electricity providers, as well as service providers to operate data centres that includes daily monitoring and maintenance and all other costs directly related to the maintenance and operation of the data centre equipment.
-The main reason for the increase is completion of the New Brunswick, Canada data centre earlier in FY2023, thereby increased energy cost as a result of the expanded capacity and the hosting costs for the Borealis facility in Iceland that came online in March 2022. - Depreciation is \$81.7 million for the current year compared to \$67.0 million in the prior year.
-Depreciation is mainly related to the Company's data centre equipment and right of use assets.
-The increase is mainly attributed to the additions on plant and equipment and changing the useful life of certain GPU machines because of the ETH merge from proof-of-work to proof-of-stake which occurred on September 15, 2022.
-As a result, the Company changed the useful economic life of these assets from 4 years to 2 years.
-The Company recorded accelerated depreciation of these assets during the current financial year.
+- Operating and maintenance costs were \$15.6 million for the current period compared to \$17.2 million in the prior period.
+These costs consist of fees paid to suppliers including local electricity providers, as well as service providers to operate our data centers which includes daily monitoring and maintenance and all other costs directly related to the maintenance and operation of the data center equipment.
+The main reason for the decrease is due to curtailments at the New Brunswick, Canada data center at management's discretion to mitigate high energy prices and cost recovery from balancing the grid during the period. - Depreciation is \$16.5 million for the current period compared to \$25.7 million in the prior period.
+Depreciation is mainly related to the Company's data center equipment and right of use assets.
+The decrease is mainly attributed to the impairment taken on plant and equipment during the interim periods in the previous fiscal year of \$70.4 million resulting in a lower fixed asset base in the current period to depreciate, net of additions in the current period.
+The impairment was taken to reflect a decline in market value of certain computing assets due to the rapid evolution of this technology.